M2Team/NanaZip/ReadMe.md

 - You may meet the application crash in some cases in NanaZip 1.0 Preview 1 because there are some issues in the exception handler implementation from VC-LTL 5.x.
 I need to wait mingkuang (the author of VC-LTL) to fix it.
+- Windows may show the contrast white icon in the taskbar when you using the contrast standard mode.

 # Development Roadmap